Oil prices fall as supply concerns ease

 Front-month prices for both contracts gained more than 9% last week in the biggest weekly rise for Brent since June.
 But both fell on Friday after Norwegian oil companies struck a deal with labour union officials to end a strike that had threatened to cut the country’s oil and gas output by close to 25%.

-Hurricane Delta, which dealt the greatest blow to U.S. Gulf of Mexico energy production in 15 years, was downgraded to a post-tropical cyclone at the weekend.
+Hurricane Delta, which inflicted the biggest blow in 15 years to energy production in the U.S. Gulf of Mexico, was downgraded to a post-tropical cyclone at the weekend.

 Workers headed back to production platforms on Sunday and French oil major Total TOTF.PA was working to restart its 225,500 barrel per day Port Arthur refinery in Texas.